-But there are a few specific key points in non-beak treated flocks, where avoidance of feather pecking is particularly important, that should be noted.
+But there are a few specific key points in flocks with no beak treatment, where avoidance of feather pecking is particularly important, that should be noted.

 - Light – as a general principle warm light is preferred to hard white light.
 Light intensity should not be too high for age (Table 1) and must be uniformly distributed throughout the house.
 Dimmable lighting offers the best control of light intensity in a uniform way.

 - Metal track feeders can be advantageous as they have a natural blunting effect on the beak as the birds eat.
 Floor feeding has a similar blunting effect on the beak (as the birds peck against the concrete when feeding) provided litter depths do not exceed 2 cm (or 0.8 in).
 Floor feeding also promotes natural foraging behaviour and increases feeding time.
 In recent years the manufacturers of pan feeders have been looking at ways of developing an abrasive metal base which has a similar blunting effect on the beak to that of metal track feeders and pans with an abrasive interior base are now also available on the market.

 - A consistent draft-free environment providing the correct temperature and adequate fresh air will encourage positive natural behaviours and good welfare.